gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/README.md

 # ECP5/FT2232HQ Board
-This project aims to implement a High Speed USB device using the Lattice Semiconductor ECP5 FPGA coupled with a FT2232HQ operating in the synchronous FIFO mode.
+This project aims to implement a High Speed USB device using the Lattice Semiconductor ECP5 FPGA coupled with a FT2232HQ operating in synchronous FIFO mode.

 ## How to setup KiCAD
 Checkout the project and open it.
 In the Configure Paths dialog add: Name: ECP5_TX_AUDIO and Path: "full path to your GitHub directory"/GitHub/ECP5_BGA381_FT2232HQ_FIFO